romanchekashov/startup-stack-docker-compose-single-vps/README.md

 - Uncomment services you need and configure them in .env.local file.
 - Run `docker-compose --env-file .env.local up --build -d` to build and start up your project.
 - Run `docker-compose --env-file .env.local down` to stop your project.

+### Tech Stack
+- Nginx - Reverse Proxy with Let's Encrypt SSL certificates
+- Buckup - Backup files(db backups) to Firebase Storage
+#### Should be uncommented in `docker-compose.yml`:
+- PostgreSQL - Main database
+- Redis - Cache

+> Note: You can add more services to [docker-compose.yml](./docker-compose.yml) and configure them in `.env.local` file.